Mercedes-Benz E-Class: Sedan and wagon (W212)

 The W212 replaced the W211 in 2009 (as a 2010 model).
 Official photos of the W212 were leaked on the internet on 9 December 2008 ahead of its 2009 Geneva Motor Show unveiling.
 Scans of a leaked brochure were posted onto the internet in January 2009, detailing the whole E-Class range including the new E 200 CGI and E 230 CGI with direct injected forced induction engines.
 New features included a blind spot monitor, Lane Keeping Assist, Pre-safe with Attention Assist, and Night View Assist Plus.
 In the United States the E-Class was priced nearly US$4,600 less than the previous model.
 The W212 estate was also announced and available from November 2009.

 In 2013, the E-Class had a comprehensive facelift, featuring significant styling changes, fuel economy improvements, and updated safety features.
 Daimler invested close to €1 billion into the development of the extensive refresh, making it likely the most expensive mid-life facelift in the history of the automobile.
 The biggest change was the singular front lights replacing the twin headlamp design (marking the end of Mercedes's dual headlamps use) with integrated LED DRLs.
 Although not an all-new model, the W212 facelift was the only mid-cycle refresh featured on a family portrait of several generations of the E-Class side by side by Mercedes-Benz for the unveiling of the W213 E-Class.
-While the factory has rated the E63S model at 577 hp/590 lb-ft, there is significant real-world dynamometer testing that indicates the AMG-tuned S model exceeds 600 hp at the flywheel.
+The E63 "S" AMG model is rated at 577 HP/585 PS power and 590 lb-ft/800 Nm torque, although there is significant real-world dynamometer testing indicating this model exceeds 600 HP/608 PS power at the engine's flywheel.